narnolddd/FETA3/README.md

 For the operation model, we consider just two very simple types of growth operations which we'll call *external* and *internal stars*.

-Either a new node joins the network and connects to a number of (existing or new) nodes as below, which we term an *external star*
+Either a new node joins the network and connects to a number of (existing or new) nodes as below, which we term an *external star*:

 ![start](README_pics/startinggraph.png)  ![newnode](README_pics/newnode.png)